api-search/explore/_apis/twilio/properties/studio-openapi.md

             execution_sid: execution_sid
             step_sid: sid
           resource_url: /v2None
-      parent: /Flows/{FlowSid}/Executions/{Sid}
+      parent: '/Flows/{FlowSid}/Executions/{Sid}'
       className: execution_step
     get:
       description: Retrieve a list of all Steps for an Execution.
       tags:
+        - Studio
+        - Flows
+        - Executions
-      - StudioV2ExecutionStep
+        - Steps
       parameters:
         - name: FlowSid
           in: path
           description: The SID of the Flow with the Steps to read.
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^FW[0-9a-fA-F]{32}$
+            pattern: '^FW[0-9a-fA-F]{32}$'
           required: true
         - name: ExecutionSid
           in: path
           description: The SID of the Execution with the Steps to read.
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^FN[0-9a-fA-F]{32}$
+            pattern: '^FN[0-9a-fA-F]{32}$'
           required: true
         - name: PageSize
           in: query
+          description: >-
-        description: How many resources to return in each list page.
+            How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
           schema:
             type: integer
             minimum: 1
             maximum: 1000
         - name: Page
           in: query
           description: The page index.
 This value is simply for client state.
           schema:
             type: integer
             minimum: 0
         - name: PageToken
           in: query
           description: The page token.
 This is provided by the API.
           schema:
             type: string
       responses:
         '200':
           content: